Hernán Vélez Atehortúa - (1931-2014)

 Invited by fellow dentists Guillermo Cárdenas Jaramillo and Luis Alfonso Escobar Rojas, Dr. Luis Carlos Muñoz joined a group of visionary professionals in 1977 to found the Corporation for Health Studies (CES).

-“The beginning was very difficult.
-The founders had to sign and advertise the CES.
-We started to grow and now we have an institution that is a model in the country and abroad”, Expressed Dr. Luis Carlos Muñoz Uribe about the founding of the Institute of Health Sciences (CES) on July 5, 1977.
+"The start was very difficult.
+It was up to the founders to sign and advertise the ESC.
+We began to grow and now we have an institution that is a model in the country and abroad,"said Dr. Luis Carlos Muñoz Uribe about the foundation of the Institute of Health Sciences (CES) on July 5, 1977.

 Alfonso Escobar Rojas placeholder image